Good Shepherd Cathedral School

 Good Shepherd Cathedral School (GSCS) is a Filipino Catholic school located at the corner of Omega Avenue and Rado Street in West Fairview, Quezon City, Philippines.
 It is a private sectarian school situated at the back of the Cathedral Shrine and Parish of the Good Shepherd, the seat of the Bishop of Novaliches.
+The school is Level II-accredited by the Philippine Accrediting Association of Schools, Colleges and Universities (PAASCU).

-GSCS is a member-school of the Roman Catholic Bishop of Novaliches Educational System (RCBNES), the Manila Ecclesiastical Province School Systems Association (MaPSA), the Catholic Educational Association of the Philippines (CEAP), and of the Philippine Accrediting Association of Schools, Colleges and Universities (PAASCU).
+GSCS is a member-school of the Roman Catholic Bishop of Novaliches Educational System (RCBNES), the Manila Ecclesiastical Province School Systems Association (MaPSA), and of the Catholic Educational Association of the Philippines (CEAP).

 History

 Good Shepherd Cathedral School, formerly known as Good Shepherd Parish Academy or GSPA, began as a preschool in 1995.
 Founded by the erstwhile pastor of the Good Shepherd Parish, Msgr.
 Fidelis Ruben F. Limcaco, it was simply known then as Good Shepherd Parish Learning Center.
 The school was part of the many projects that Msgr.
 Fidelis had undertaken in his 27 years of pastoral service to the parishioners of Fairview.
 With the help of Dr. Carina G. Dacanay, the school's founding principal, the school has grown and developed complete services of preschool and grade school.